MiguelOlivFig/Sportify_Clusters/README.md

 Unsupervised Learning: K-Means Clustering - development of fitted marketing strategies to different segments

 ## Sportify - Customer Segmentation and Insights:

+**Introduction:**

-Project overview: "Welcome to **Sportify**, your go-to destination for premium sports products and gear.
+"Welcome to **Sportify**, your go-to destination for premium sports products and gear.
 Our mission is to provide athletes and enthusiasts with the best selection of sports equipment, tailored to their diverse needs."

 **Data Description:**

-In this project, we leveraged three crucial datasets to gain deeper insights into our customer base and enhance our marketing strategies.
-The datasets include:
+In this project, we leveraged three crucial datasets to gain deeper insights into our customer base and enhance our marketing strategies:

-**Digital Interactions**: A comprehensive collection of customer interactions across multiple online platforms, including emails, social media engagement, and in-app activities.
+- **Digital Interactions**: A comprehensive collection of customer interactions across multiple online platforms, including emails, social media engagement, and in-app activities.
-**Sports Product Consumption**: Data reflecting spending patterns across various sports products and activities, offering a view into product preferences.
+- **Sports Product Consumption**: Data reflecting spending patterns across various sports products and activities, offering a view into product preferences.
-**Demographics**: Insights into customer characteristics such as age, city, education level, and dependents, allowing for a better understanding of customer personas.
+- **Demographics**: Insights into customer characteristics such as age, city, education level, and dependents, allowing for a better understanding of customer personas.

 By applying **clustering techniques** to these datasets, we identified key customer segments.
 This enables us to develop tailored marketing strategies and product offerings that resonate with the unique needs and preferences of each group.

+**Objective**:

-**Project Goal**: As a team of data scientists, our goal is to uncover hidden patterns to drive **data-driven decisions**.
+Uncover hidden patterns to drive **data-driven decisions**.
 By segmenting customers based on their behaviors and demographics, we aim to:

 - Uncover valuable trends
 - Identify new marketing opportunities
 - Optimize product offerings for better alignment with customer preferences
 - Enhance the overall customer experience

-This project showcases the power of data analytics and machine learning in creating actionable insights to improve customer engagement and drive business success.

 ## Technologies Used:
 Programming Language: **Python**